timrogers/litra-rs/README.md

 - `litra devices`: List Logitech Litra devices connected to your computer.
 This will be returned in human-readable format by default, or you can get JSON output with the `--json` flag.

 Each CLI command can also be called with `--help` for more detailed documentation.

+### From a Rust application

+The `litra` crate includes functions for interacting with Litra devices from your Rust applications.
+To see the full API, check out `src/lib.ts`.